MellonFive/MellonFive/README.md

 Obtain knowledge and practice always.

-"Knowledge is something that nobody can take away from us, as it is also the greatest treasure we take from this life." - Lucy Mari Tabuti

 Never forget, we can always learn from each other.

 ## Would you like to find me?